F2er-WRO/Project/README.md

 The project was developed using **Python** as the programming language.
 All source code was written and edited using `Visual Studio Code (VS Code)`.

+To connect and control the robot remotely, we used the `paramiko` package, which allowed us to access the TXT 4.0 controller via SSH.

+To make this work, we connected both the robot and our laptop to the same mobile hotspot, so they were on the same network.
+This was necessary because we had to include **the controller’s IP address** in the code.

+During the early stages of development, we tested our code by running scripts directly through the command line (using *python scripts/upload_and_run.py*).

-To upload and run the program on the robot, we followed these steps:
+To start the robot in a way the rules of the competition provide, we followed these steps:

-1. Make sure the **Fischertechnik TXT Controller** and your **PC are connected to the same network** (Wi-Fi from the mobile hotspot).
-2. Locate the TXT Controller’s **IP address** from its interface.
-3. In VS Code, after writing and saving the Python files, connect to the robot using the **"Upload and Run File"** option to transfer the Python script to the controller and start execution.
+1. In VS Code, after writing and saving the Python files, connect to the robot using the **"Upload and Run File"** option to transfer the Python script to the controller and start execution.
-4. The robot will automatically begin executing the code once the upload completes and by clicking the run button on its interface.
+2. The robot will automatically begin executing the code once the upload completes and by clicking the run button on its interface.

 ### Additional Python Libraries Used:
 - `opencv-python` – for image processing and color detection